-Table 23: Other plant fuels
+Table A5.12: Other plant fuels

 Key Questions PKE/Olive Cake and pellets Shea Nuts Cereal or maize pellets How should the fuel be stored?
 Should be under cover.
-Need to control temperature, moisture/humidity and ventilation conditions in storage to prevent self heating.
+Need to control temperature, moisture/humidity and ventilation conditions in storage to prevent self-heating.
 Should be under cover.
 Moisture content must be kept very low to prevent fungal growth.
 Should be under cover to prevent wetting and microbial degradation.
-Need to control temperature, moisture/humidity and ventilation conditions in storage to prevent self heating.
+Need to control temperature, moisture/humidity and ventilation conditions in storage to prevent self-heating.
 Handle carefully to prevent mechanical break up and release of dust.

-How long the fuel should be stored for?
+Key Questions PKE/Olive Cake and pellets Shea Nuts Cereal or maize pellets How long the fuel should be stored for?
 Up to 2 months.
 May begin to degrade in store, depending on moisture and oil content and ventilation.
 Up to 1-2 years providing temperature and moisture are kept low.
 Depends on properties.
 Modified feed pellets should be used rapidly.

-Appendix 7 - Volume and energy content measurement for liquid fuels
+Appendix 6.
+Volume and energy content measurement for liquid fuels

-7.1.
-The information contained in this appendix is designed to provide operators with an indication (rather than a prescriptive guide) to the ways in which they may choose to compile a robust fuel measurement and sampling regime when using liquid fuels.
+A6.1 The information contained in this appendix is designed to provide operators with an indication (rather than a prescriptive guide) to the ways in which they may choose to compile a robust fuel measurement and sampling regime when using liquid fuels.
 This includes methods and standards for volume and energy content measurement, contamination identification and prevention and appropriate fuel storage conditions.